Capturing Your Sailing Activities

 Pings of the marks and start timer are also recorded.
 If you are participating in a RaceSense event, you will receive wirelessly the position of the starting line and the race timer.
 These will be recorded too.

-With a wind sensor, apparent wind speed and direction are recorded.
+With a Calypso wind sensor, both apparent and true wind speed and direction are recorded.

 With a boat speed sensor, boat speed, water temperature and water depth are recorded.

-With a Calypso load sensor, you can record the load on your rig.
+With a Cyclops load sensor, you can record the load on your rig.

 Important: If your Atlas is not mounted in a fixed position, make sure to turn off the "Fixed Mount" option in the settings.
 Otherwise, the heading angle, heeling angle and pitch angle will be incorrect.